Probably one of the biggest challenges in gardening is just getting started.

-Be forewarned: It might take several weeks, perhaps even two months, for your seeds to show any cracks.
+Be forewarned: It might take several weeks, perhaps even two months or longer, for your seeds to show any cracks.
 If no cracks appear after the first ten days or so, repeat the soaking procedure described above.
 Even among those seeds that initially sank underwater, you will find a few that decide to become floaters on subsequent soakings.
 Separate these out and return the seeds to the appropriate trays for further resting and watering.
 Repeat the soaking step as needed.

 Patience through this process is a must.
 Don’t lose it!

 How to plant tea seed in starter trays